 Of course, it could be that Japanese girls are smiling because they are happy people rather than them being happier due to their smiling.
-It seems to be a chicken and egg question.
-However, researchers have found ways of teasing this particular chicken and egg apart.
+It seems to be a chicken and egg question.* However, researchers have found ways of teasing this particular chicken and egg apart.
 The experiment that best sticks in my mind is one involving a river valley with a low, stable bridge running across it and a higher swinging bridge far above.
 A youngish female market researcher (actually a scientist in disguise) asked hundreds of men crossing both bridges various unimportant questions.
 Later those men were asked by a different researcher if they would like to go on a date with the first female market researcher.
 A lot more men from the higher bridge than the lower bridge said they would.
 Why?
-Because their hearts were beating faster on the dangerously high swinging bridge and they unconsciously associated the female researcher with an increased heart rate, something that also happens when you are romantically attracted to someone.
+The most plausible explanation is that their hearts were beating faster on account of the dangerously high swinging bridge they were standing on and they unconsciously associated the female researcher with this increased heart rate, something that also happens when you are physically attracted to someone.
 It seems the men were reading the state of their own bodies rather than the world outside.
 I have sometimes wondered if the men would have felt disappointed when they saw the researcher again on solid ground but this wasn’t part of the experiment.

 Anyway, it seems to me that Japanese girls have discovered naturally what William James only posited as a theory, namely, that smiling makes you feel happier.
 The important thing is that it appears you can smile, breathe and relax your way to feeling good.
 So start grinning like a fool.
 People might want to punch you for looking so smug but you’ll be so happy you won’t care.

-Incidentally, if anyone ever asks you what came first, the chicken or the egg tell them it was the egg.
-Birds evolved from egg-laying reptiles so the ancestors of birds were laying eggs a long time before they evolved into egg-laying birds.
+*If anyone ever asks you what came first, the chicken or the egg tell them it was the egg.
+Birds evolved from egg-laying reptiles so the ancestors of birds were laying eggs long before some reptiles evolved into birds.
 The chicken is a bird so the egg preceded the chicken.
 QED.